Autophagy: Cellular Cleansing and the Secret to Longevity

 Why Induce Autophagy?

-Why induce autophagy?
+What is the role of autophagy?
+Why induce it?
 Well for one: when autophagy isn’t induced, bad things appear to happen in the human body.
-Impaired autophagy, in fact, is linked to a long list of diseases: Parkinson’s, Alzheimer’s, Huntington’s, AL amyloidosis, heart disease, and cancer—to name a few.
+Impaired autophagy, in fact, is linked to a long list of diseases and conditions: Parkinson’s, Alzheimer’s disease, Huntington’s, AL amyloidosis, neurodegeneration, cardiovascular disease, and cancer—to name a few.

 And yet much of the data on the benefits of autophagy come from animal studies; worms, flies, and mice sacrificed in controlled settings to measure autophagy levels.